CAT Improve your Logical ReasoningRahul Singh

 Practise, practice, practice:

 Unless you have an IQ of a genius, chances that you can solve ANY type of question are rare.
-The types of questions that can be asked are innumerable, any number of permutation and combinations can apply to logical questions.
+The types of questions that can be asked are innumerable, any number of permutations and combinations can apply to logical questions.
 Hence, the only way you can familiarise yourself with the common pattern and types of questions is by solving them!

-Keep practicing different types of questions like linear, circular arrangement (very frequently asked in CAT, but the complexity can vary), set theory, logical connections, etc. You will notice that by doing this you will be able to understand the pattern and logic behind questions more accurately than before.
-So don’t make any excuses and keep practicing, this will definitely help to improve your logical reasoning for CAT.
+Keep practicing different types of questions like linear, and circular arrangement (very frequently asked in CAT, but the complexity can vary), set theory, logical connections, etc. You will notice that by doing this you will be able to understand the pattern and logic behind questions more accurately than before.
+So don’t make any excuses and keep practicing, this will help to improve your logical reasoning for CAT.

 Make use of Diagrams:

 One of the most effective ways of solving LR-DI questions is through diagrams and charts.
-One approach can be to make your own diagrams/ symbols for typical questions like blood relations or arrangements and keep practicing with those diagrams and symbols only.
+One approach can be to make your diagrams/ symbols for typical questions like blood relations or arrangements and keep practicing with those diagrams and symbols only.
 For eg. in blood relations questions, you will circle all females, and put a square for males.
-This consistent approach can actually help you a lot since no matter how elements are added to questions if you have a well-defined diagram, chart or symbols allocated to them, you can solve them easily
+This consistent approach can help you a lot since no matter how elements are added to questions if you have a well-defined diagram, chart , or symbols allocated to them, you can solve them easily

 Solve 10 questions each day:

-When there is just a couple of months left for the actual CAT Test, you should target around 10 sets of logical thinking questions each day.
+When there is just a couple of months left before the actual CAT Test, you should target around 10 sets of logical thinking questions each day.
 This is the actual number of questions you should also target during your exam.
 Usually, a correct attempt of 10-12 should give you a pretty good score.